This post is sponsored by Sprouts Farmers Market. As always, all opinions, thoughts and recipes are my own.

 Hard boil the eggs.
 (Check out this post if you are unsure the easiest way to hard boil eggs or how to peel hardboiled eggs.)

-Slice each egg in half, and gently pop the yolks out into a large bowl.
-They should be pretty easy to remove, but if you have a tough time, feel free to use a small spoon to ease their way.
+Slice each egg in half lengthwise.
+Pop the yolks out into a large bowl.
+They should be pretty easy to remove.
+If they aren’t, use a small spoon to ease their way.

 Smash the avocado and egg yolks together until combined.
-The mixture will be a little lumpy, and that’s OK.
-We’re not going for perfection here—we’re going for flavor.
+The yolk mixture will be a little lumpy, and that’s OK.

-Season the mixture with the mustard, jalapeno and fresh dill.
-Don’t forget the salt and pepper, too, and be sure to taste the mixture to see how it tastes before adding more.
+Season the mixture with the mustard, jalapeno and dill.
+Don’t forget the salt and pepper, too.
+Give it a taste.

-You can also add ½ of a lime’s juice to the mixture, too, if it’s going to sit out for a little bit to prevent oxidation.
+You can also add ½ of a lime’s juice to the mixture, too.
+This will help prevent oxidation.
 Since we’re using avocados, though, time is of the essence when it comes to eating these beauties.

 Use a spoon to dollop about 1 tablespoon of the filling into the whites of the eggs.

-Garnish the deviled eggs with extra chopped jalapeno and dill.
-Serve immediately and watch guests swoon over the combined flavors!
+Garnish the deviled eggs with extra jalapeno and dill.
+Serve on a serving platter and watch guests swoon over the combined flavors!

 Erin’s Easy Entertaining Tips